166 (Metoprolol 50 mg)

 Pill imprint 166 has been identified as Metoprolol tartrate 50 mg.

-Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; angina; migraine prevention (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; left ventricular dysfunction; mitral valve prolapse (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol 50 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Images for 166